ericbinnendyk/prime-memorization-game/README.md

 In the practice mode, the game starts from an integer of your choice.
 The game continues indefinitely, regardless of your performance, until you type `exit`.

+### Saving progress

+Your progress is saved automatically into the file `prime_memorizer_progress.txt` at the end of each play, if possible.
+Note that if the program doesn't have permission to read and write files, you won't be able to save your progress.

 ### Statistics

 You can also view user statistics.
 Currently, the following statistics are viewable: